 Siduction Linux is a rolling release distribution based on the unstable branch of Debian, permanently assigned the codename Sid, from which the name of the distribution is derived.

-The standout feature of the current incarnation of Siduction is the default use of the Btrfs filesystem with a subvolume layout compatible with Snapper which fully configured out-of-the box.
+The standout feature of the current incarnation of Siduction is the default use of the Btrfs filesystem with a subvolume layout compatible with Snapper which is fully configured out-of-the box.

 Besides not being subject to whatever problems the Arch based distributions and Fedora have related to resuming, the distribution is excellent (apart from a few minor issues).
+This prompted me to also install it on my newer primary laptop, a Lenovo Legion 5i Pro (Lenovo LEGION 5i PRO 16ITH6 Review [82JF002RUS] ), also with Nvidia Optimus technology.

 The pre-installation experience, as usual, when considering installing a new distribution, centers around the distribution's website and online resources.
 It seems the Siduction main website has received an update which improves it since the last time I installed Siduction.
 The download links for installation media was easy to find by selecting the "Installation Media" item from the "Download" drop-down menu in the top menu bar.
 This dorp down also has items, Packages and Mirrors which, respectively, link to a page providing the repository URI's for Siduction's own repositories -- extra and fixes, and to a list of mirrors for its own repositories.